-Figure 2 shows an example of ECGI maps from one of our patients (panel A) and compares 4 ECGI variables in the late activation zone: activation time, STE, voltage, and area of late activation zone, at baseline and after ajmaline infusion during sinus rhythm in 20 patients.
-Panel A demonstrates that ajmaline increases the activation time, STE, and area of the late activation zone, while reducing the EGM voltage in one of the study patients.
-In aggregate (Figure 2, panel B), ajmaline delayed the activation time (33%; p = 0.003) and increased local unipolar STE (70%; p = 0.002), while significantly reducing the voltage (unipolar) in the late activation zone (33.5%; p = 0.016).
+Figure 2A shows an example of ECGI maps from one of our patients and compares 4 ECGI variables in the late activation zone-activation time, STE, voltage, and area of the late activation zone-at baseline and after ajmaline administration during sinus rhythm in 20 patients.
+Figure 2A demonstrates that ajmaline increases the activation time, STE, and area of the late activation zone while reducing the EGM voltage in one of the study patients.
+In aggregate (Figure 2B), ajmaline delayed the activation time (33%; P = .003) and increased local unipolar STE (70%; P = .002) while significantly reducing the voltage (unipolar) in the late activation zone (33.5%; P = .016).

-Fibrosis and Fractionated EGMs in Direct Epicardial Mapping
+Fibrosis and fractionated EGMs in direct epicardial mapping

 Figure 3 shows an example of how ajmaline unmasked the arrhythmogenic substrate areas on the underlying anterior RVOT epicardium in a patient who underwent epicardial mapping during a thoracotomy.
-Ajmaline (30 mg IV) caused changes in bipolar and unipolar EGMs of areas 3, 8, and 13 from relatively normal EGMs to markedly abnormal fractionated EGMs, coinciding with an appearance of STE in the unipolar EGMs in these areas.
-In particular, the unipolar EGMs after ajmaline infusion have a monophasic morphology (resembling an action potential), especially at panels B, E, and G. This is a sign of absence of local activation (similar to that recorded from a monophasic action potential catheter).
-This phenomenon is present at sites 3, 8, and 13.
-Biopsies at sites 8 and 13 and their histology demonstrate marked epicardial fibrosis (panel D).
+Ajmaline (30 mg intravenously) caused changes in bipolar and unipolar EGMs of areas 3, 8, and 13 from relatively normal EGMs to markedly abnormal fractionated EGMs, coinciding with an appearance of STE in the unipolar EGMs in these areas.
+In particular, the unipolar EGMs after ajmaline administration have a monophasic morphology (resembling an action potential), especially in Figures 3B, 3E, and 3G.
+This is a sign of absence of local activation (similar to that recorded from a monophasic action potential catheter).7 This phenomenon is present at sites 3, 8, and 13.
+Biopsies at sites 8 and 13 and their histology demonstrate marked epicardial fibrosis (Figure 3D).